workers providing first aid to injured co-worker

 Q: What if we don’t have a suitable training room onsite?

-A: You can book a private course for your team at one of our classrooms in Coquitlam or Burnaby/Vancouver.
+A: You can book a private course for your team at our Coquitlam classroom.

 Choosing the right first aid course/certification